se-edu/se-book/testing/dependencyInjection/how/outcomes.md

-:trophy: Can explain how dependency injection works :three:
+:trophy: Can use dependency injection :three: